-Committees of Council
+Committees of council

-47.(1) Section 17 (Disclosure of interests) applies to members of committees of the Council in the same way as it applies to members of the Council.

-(2) A member of a committee of the Council is to be paid such remuneration and allowances as are determined by the Governor in Council.

-(3) A member of a committee of the Council holds office on such terms and conditions not provided in this Act as are determined by the Council.
+- 47.(1) Section 17 (Disclosure of interests) applies to members of committees of the council in the same way as it applies to members of the council. - (2) A member of a committee of the council is to be paid such remuneration and allowances as are determined by the Governor in Council. - (2A) However a member of a committee of the council may waive payment in whole or part. - (3) A member of a committee of the council holds office on such terms and conditions not provided in this Act as are determined by the council.